The Kaleidoscopes repertoire includes genuine folk songs and works by well-known composers in a variety of moods and styles.

 The illustrations in the book make the songs more relevant and enticing for pre-reading age children, while the parent guide provides the new practice parent with vital information for successfully learning the songs and practicing with their child.

-The songs in Kaleidoscopes Book 2 are longer than those in the first book, but many songs early in the book are actually still four-bar songs in which the second half is played in a different key.
+Many of the earlier songs in the book are four-bar songs in which the second half is played in a different key.
 In this way, young students experience the challenge of greater length without an increase in memorization difficulty.

 The songs in Kaleidoscopes Book 3 are genuinely longer than those in Book 2, as the student has now grasped many recurring melodic patterns and can more easily memorize several distinct phrases in one piece.